cheiffeast/pyPathfinding/README.md

     * speed - This is the speed value for the AI.
 As speed tends towards 0, the speed the AI will move tends towards infinity.
 Hence choosing a smaller value for this will make the AI move faster.
 Format = int.
 Default = 10
     * sspeed - This is the sprint speed of the bot.
 Format = int.
 Default = 5
 * __wander__ - This is called when the AI has no current path to be following and hence will wander around *self*.roi
+* __moveto__ - This function is used to simply create the current path for the AI to run to
+    * pos - This is the position you want the AI to move to in cell positions not pixels
+* __move__ - This is called every game loop and moves the AI along the current path for the AI or if there is no current path is will decide whether the bot should wander around the *self*.roi